 ABOUT JACQUELINE CHOW

-Jacqueline is the founder of Con Brio Music Therapy, Registered Music Therapist (RMT- Australia), adjunct lecturer of Early Childhood music (NIEC), certified Music Rhapsody teacher, mother of two, with experience working with children of all abilities in children’s hospitals from Australia, early intervention, and special education settings in Hong Kong and Singapore.
+Jacqueline is the founder of Con Brio Music Therapy, Registered Music Therapist (RMT- Australia), adjunct lecturer of Early Childhood music (NIEC), certified Music Rhapsody teacher, mother of three, with experience working with children of all abilities in children’s hospitals from Australia, early intervention, and special education settings in Hong Kong and Singapore.

 Jacqueline graduated from the University of Queensland with Bachelor of Music (Music Therapy) Class I Honours in 2010.
 Musically, she completed her AMusA Piano with the renowned pianist Miss Pamela Page.
 She was also trained in conducting and Kodaly.
 For Music Therapy, she studied from Dr Felicity Baker, Dr Jeanette Kennelly and Dr Vicky Abad.
 She has received advance training in Neurologic Music Therapy, and NICU music therapy training course - First Sounds: Rhythm, Breath and Lullaby International Neonatal Intensive Care Unit Training.
 Her professional practice includes early intervention, special education, pediatric rehabilitation, burns and surgical, and pediatric mental health.